ipython/ipython/docs/source/interactive/htmlnotebook.rst

 Code cells
 ~~~~~~~~~~
-A code cell allows you to edit code inline within the cell, with full syntax highlighting and autocompletion.
+A *code input cell* allows you to edit code inline within the cell, with full syntax highlighting and autocompletion.
 By default, the language of a code cell is Python, but other languages, such as ``julia`` and ``R``, are handled using magic commands (see below).

 When a code cell is executed with :kbd:`Shift-Enter`, the code that it contains is transparently exported and run in that language
 (with automatic compiling, etc., if necessary).
 The result that is returned from this computation  is then displayed in the notebook space as the cell's